isabella232/advertising-cloud.en/help/dsp/integrations/analytics/prerequisites.md

+---
+title: Prerequisites and Key Information for Implementing Analytics for Advertising Cloud
+description: Prerequisites and Key Information for Implementing Analytics for Advertising Cloud
+---

 # Prerequisites and Key Information for Implementing Analytics for Advertising Cloud

 *Advertisers with Advertising Cloud DSP and Advertising Cloud Search*